 Iconic proto-punk guitarist brings 'reanimation' of MC5 to Bimbo's

-SAN FRANCISCO (CBS SF) -- Original MC5 guitarist Wayne Kramer brings his "reanimation" of the classic band under the banner We Are All MC5 to Bimbo's in San Francisco on Friday, May 13.
+SAN FRANCISCO (CBS SF) -- Original MC5 guitarist Wayne Kramer brings his "reanimation" of the revolutionary proto-punk band to Bimbo's in San Francisco on Friday, May 13, with support from local '60s rock legends the Flamin' Groovies.

 Along with New York's dark sonic adventurers the Velvet Underground and their fellow Detroit brethren the Stooges, pioneering proto-punk outfit the MC5 helped shape the sound of modern rock, influencing and inspiring several generations of bands.
 The roots of the MC5 date back when teenage friends Kramer and Fred "Sonic" Smith began playing R&B, surf and garage rock together in 1964.